Sparklight77/MaterialDigger/README.md

 This script supports all architectures.
 You will get a prompt of architecture selection during script execution.
 However if you're not sure what to select then select `auto-detect` and watch the script do the complex process of detection and applying necessary configurations according to your device.

 > [!TIP]
-> Every device can upgrade/downgrade files of any architecture, however working is not guaranteed.
+> Every device can upgrade/downgrade files of any architecture, however working of unsupported architecture is not guaranteed.

 > [!NOTE]
 > If you encounter any problems, simply open an issue in [mcbegamerxx9541 script](https://github.com/mcbegamerxx954/material-updater/tree/v0.1.1) and tell them the problem and mention that you used this script